hazzik/DelegateDecompiler/src/DelegateDecompiler.EntityFrameworkCore3.Tests/GeneratedDocumentation/DetailedListOfSupportedCommandsWithSQL.md

-Detail of supported commands
+Detail With Sql of supported commands
 ============
-## Documentation produced for DelegateDecompiler, version 0.27.0 on Monday, 30 September 2019 16:56
+## Documentation produced for DelegateDecompiler, version 0.27.0 on Monday, 30 September 2019 17:54

 This file documents what linq commands **DelegateDecompiler** supports when working with [Entity Framework Core](https://docs.microsoft.com/en-us/ef/core/) (EF).